Faculty and Staff

 2. I have more than one student with disabilities in my class, can I e-mail all of these students at once to coordinate accommodations?

 If you plan to provide extended time for exams, or other accommodations, please BCC all students in your course on any e-mail communications that you send.
 Students have a right to confidentiality and may not want other students in the class to know that they have a disability (even if those other students also have a disability).

 3. What if a situation arises with the student with a disability that I do not know how to manage?

 Every student in your class is unique and having a disability may prevent some students from communicating effectively.
 Please contact our office with any questions, comments, or concerns about a student.
 We can be used as a resource for you.
 Please contact our office at ext.
 2615 or email DSS@fairfield.edu

 4. What strategies have other higher education faculty used to establish universal design in the classroom?

 For more information regarding universal design and what has/has not worked for other higher education faculty members, please visit the University of Washington's "Faculty Room" resource page at http://www.washington.edu/doit/Faculty/Strategies/.

 1. What does extra time for an exam really mean?

-If a student in your class has been approved for extended time for exams and in class assignments, this means that his/her disability has an aspect that affects processing speed.
-This student needs more time to process the same amount of information as his/her peers.
+If a student in your class has been approved for extended time for exams and in class assignments, this means that their disability has an aspect that affects processing speed.
+This student needs more time to process the same amount of information as their peers.
 Granting the extended time for a student to complete material provides equal access to the material for this student.